stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 04 (2.1) - Introduction to Principles.md

 ### Design Challenge: Morgan On The Street

-_What would designing an audiobook for Morgan look like from each of the three perspectives highlighted earlier?_
+_What would designing an audiobook for Morgan look like from each of the three perspectives highlighted earlier_?

 - Processor: interface should allow Morgan to quickly make a bookmark
 - Predictor: interface should allow Morgan to not only make a bookmark but also be able to go back to major sections of any book or where many previous readers have bookmarked
 - Participant: interface should suggest, based on data, what books Morgan would like to read based on read books

-_How might the design affect user experience at each level?_
+_How might the design affect user experience at each level_?

 - Individual: Morgan could discover books she would not have otherwise discovered
 - Group: Morgan could recommend books to her friends and her friends could do the same as well